Frequently Asked Questions

 Afterward, I will contact you to discuss what the appropriate next steps might be.

-At the end of the evaluation, we will discuss the relevant diagnoses and any recommendations for treatment, which may include therapy, medications, non-medication interventions, or a behavioral plan.
+At the end of the evaluation, I will provide you with my diagnoses and recommendations for treatment, which may include therapy, medications, non-medication interventions, and a behavioral plan.

 Are you seeing patients in person?

 Yes.
-I am seeing patients in person in my office in Menlo Park on Mondays and Wednesdays.
-I also offer telehealth on Tuesdays and Thursdays.
+I am seeing patients in person in my office in downtown Menlo Park.
+Parking is free and abundant.

 What ages do you see?